CoinExample/ANG/doc/masternode-budget.md

 Masternode Budget API
 =======================

-Ang now supports full decentralized budgets that are paid directly from the blockchain via superblocks once per month.
+Coinname now supports full decentralized budgets that are paid directly from the blockchain via superblocks once per month.

 Budgets go through a series of stages before being paid:
 * prepare - create a special transaction that destroys coins in order to make a proposal